 On the physical system side there were various RETs introduced to squeeze out as much improvement as possible such as: source mask optimization (SMO) to enhance patterning of dense arrays by exploiting off axis illumination, use of water immersion lithography to increase the NA, and enhancements to chemical resists on the wafer.
-The combined use of off axis illumination and the increased focus on PW improvement drove lithography mask designs to start taking unintuitive shapes.
-The strong diffraction had longer range effects that the existing methods of optical proximity correction (OPC), which was limited to perturbing the edges of the design pattern to produce a mask design.
-OPC could not correct for these diffraction effect thoroughly enough, as they demanded sub-resolution assist features (SRAFs) to produce the desired wafer patterns.
+The combined use of off axis illumination which induces stronger, longer range distortions in the imaging systems and the increased focus on PW improvements drove mask designs to start taking unintuitive shapes.
+Optical proximity correction (OPC), which was limited to perturbing the edges of the design pattern to produce a mask design could not correct for these diffraction effects thoroughly enough, as the correction demanded sub-resolution assist features (SRAFs) to produce the desired wafer patterns.
 SRAFs are mask patterns which have no direct corresponding wafer pattern to be printed by a particular SRAF polygon, but rather assist other main feature polygons in enhancing the PW of printed design patterns by increasing the exposure and focus ranges, for example, for which the patterns print within specified accuracy tolerances.